 - A supernatural power that organizes and animates the material universe.

 While quite a few indigenous practices and even Pagan religions (such as Neo-Wicca and Druidism) may hold Animistic or similar beliefs, it is not indicative of all Pagan religions and practices.
-There are several practices who do not utilize and animistic worldview.
+There are several practices who do not utilize and animistic worldview, and there are several hundred worldviews which may be utilized in a religious capacity.

-It is also not always and Earth-based nature religion, let alone a practice or religion which places any emphasis on the Earth and Nature in the first place.
+- Earth-based nature religion, or a practice or religion which places any emphasis on the Earth and Nature.

 The “Ancient Earth Based religion” misnomer is a common misconception and stereotype due to the pervasiveness of Neo-Wicca and Wicca appearing as the “Public face” of Paganism (and not doing anything to change that, or not having any power to).
-It comes, largely, as the result of the New-Age and occult movement that spanned the 1960’s to the 1990’s.
+It comes, largely, as the result of the New-Age and occult movements that spanned from the early 1800’s to the 1990’s.

 In the 60’s we saw the birth of both Second-Wave Feminism and the Hippie Subculture which lent greatly to the image of the Sacred Feminine and a nature-basis; in the 70’s the socio-political aspects of Paganism emerged and it became associated heavily with various forms of activism; in the late 70’s, through the 80’s and 90’s, you also had a significant surge in the rise of Reconstructionist religions, and a lot of cultural spiritual practices and systems being brought back.